tjvantoll/articles/kendo/forms/article.md

 Don’t want to disable your app’s submit button?
 Then don’t include the `allowSubmit` logic.
 Want to show your validation messages in a different place, or use different class names?
 Then adjust the logic in your custom components.

 By using the KendoReact Form you get all this, and you also benefit from the easy state management that the Form provides.
 Before we wrap up, let’s look at one additional KendoReact Form benefit: how easily the Form integrates with the rest of KendoReact.

+> **TIP**: The validation we covered in this article was done at the Field level, but the KendoReact Form also allows you to perform [Form-level validation](https://www.telerik.com/kendo-react-ui-develop/components/form/validation/#toc-fieldarray-validation), which can be useful for complex validation that spans many fields.

+> **TJ TODO**: Remove “develop” from the above URL once that’s live.

 ## Using rich components